askui/askui/packages/askui-nodejs/example_projects_templates/typescript_jest/test/README.md

 # AskUI First Run
-Example to introduce how to use the askui SDK.
+Example of using the askui SDK.
 The lib helps to control the operating system with commands.
 Using Jest as runner framework to execute all your